 It is seen as the first-hand measure of whether or not one should invest in a specific real estate asset.
 We can also see it as a return on investment (ROI) that the property would generate.
 Or it suggests the intrinsic or un-leveraged rate of return.

-The Formula for Capitalization Rate
+Capitalization Rate Formula

 Cap rate considers earning the asset could generate in comparison to its value.
 This rate is based on the net operating income (NOI) and the present market value of the property.